When you move permanently to Sweden

 - the driving licence has not been exchanged for a Swedish driving licence

 - the holder does not also have a Swedish driving licence that has been revoked or withdrawn.

-If you have a driving licence that meets the above requirements, the licence is valid in Sweden even if you are registered in the Swedish Population Register and regardless of how long you have been registered.
+If you have a driving licence that satisfies the above requirements, the licence is valid in Sweden even if you are registered in the Swedish Population Register and regardless of how long you have been registered.

 You can exchange your driving licence from another Nordic country for a Swedish driving licence if the licence is valid in the country in which it was issued and you are living permanently in Sweden.

-However, you should be aware that a driving licence issued in the Faroe Islands or Greenland cannot be exchanged for a Swedish driving licence.
+A driving licence issued in the Faroe Islands or Greenland cannot be exchanged for a Swedish driving licence.

 You can only take a driving test in the country in which you are registered in a population register.

 International driving licence